t-adekunle/news-project/README.md

 To create the environment variables so that you can run this project locally:

 - create a file called .env.test and a file called .env.development
+- Typically the database names would not be included in the repo for security.
+I have included them so that the database can be viewed as part of my portfolio.
+This is not safe or standard practice.
 - in .env.test write 'PGDATABASE=<database_name_here>' This can be found in the setup_sql file and will end in _test
 - in .env.development write 'PGDATABASE=<database_name_here>' This can be found in the setup_sql file.
 - if this project is going to be public, double check that the .env files have been added to a .gitignore